biojava/biojava.github.io/_wikis/BioJava:Make_release.md

 upload apidocs

-### Update the wikipedia pages to link to the new release
+### Update the wiki pages to link to the new release

 Create a new download file for the release.
 (I copied
 <BioJava:Download_3.0.4> to <BioJava:Download_3.0.5>).
 Modify the new